 In the 1990s, the fund’s year-end balance exceeded $100 million only once.
 The Legislature tapped the rainy day fund three times during that decade, each time exhausting almost the entire balance.
 After an appropriation to address school finance in 2005, the fund balance was reduced to $7 million.

 The ESF’s huge balance today is due mainly to extraordinary growth in oil and gas tax collections during the recent shale boom.
-In 2006, it received its first revenue transfer based on the oil production tax since 1992; natural gas taxes also skyrocketed that year, responding to the surge in production based on hydraulic fracturing ("fracking") technology.
-Oil and gas taxes have contributed to the rainy day fund every year since 2006, though natural gas production taxes will not reach the transfer threshold in fiscal 2016 (Exhibit 2).
+In fiscal 2006, it received its first revenue transfer based on the oil production tax since 1992; natural gas taxes also skyrocketed that year, responding to the surge in production based on hydraulic fracturing (“fracking”) technology.
+Oil and gas taxes have contributed to the rainy day fund every year since 2006 (Exhibits 2 and 3).

 Source: Texas Comptroller of Public Accounts